NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 ## MDEF with the LDFA

-Now that we've set up the initial distribution and some of our simulation parameters, we can choose which form of friction we would like use.
+Now that we've set up the initial distribution and some of our simulation parameters, we can choose which form of nonadiabatic we would like to use.
-First, let's use the LDFA implementation provided by the [CubeLDFAModel](@ref models-cubeldfa).
+First, let's use the LDFA implementation (the local density friction approximation) provided by the [CubeLDFAModel](@ref models-cubeldfa).
-This takes a `.cube` file containing the electron density and will provide the friction during the dynamics.
+This takes a `.cube` file containing the electron density of the system and will provide the friction during the dynamics based on the local electron density.
-Here we have given the new model our model from above, which will provide the forces.
+Here, we have given the new model our model from above, which will provide the forces.

 ```@example h2scatter
 using CubeLDFAModel